Drod917/InstagramFraudChecker/README.md

 ```
-# REQUIRED TO ENABLE MULTITHREADING ON WINDOWS DEVICES
+# REQUIRED ON WINDOWS DEVICES OR THE PROGRAM WILL LOOP
 if __name__ == '__main__':

     # You'll need to login in order to pull the target's follower list